Kinto/kinto/cliquet_docs/reference/viewsets.rst

 Viewsets
 ########

-*Cliquet* maps URLs, :term:`endpoints` and :term:`permissions` to resources using *ViewSets*.
+*Kinto-Core* maps URLs, :term:`endpoints` and :term:`permissions` to resources using *ViewSets*.

 Since a resource defines two URLs with several HTTP methods, a view set can be considered as a set of rules for registring the resource views into the routing mechanism of Pyramid.

-To use *Cliquet* in a basic fashion, there is no need to understand how viewsets work in full detail.
+To use *Kinto-Core* in a basic fashion, there is no need to understand how viewsets work in full detail.